-– The documentation describing the voting system design, operation, accessibility features, security measures, and other aspects of the voting system can be read and understood.
+3.1 – The documentation describing the voting system design, operation, accessibility features, security measures, and other aspects of the voting system can be read and understood.

-– System overview
+3.1.1 – System overview documentation

 3.1.1-A – System overview documentation

-In the system overview, The manufacturer must provide information that enables the user to identify the functional and physical components of the system, how the components are structured, and the interfaces between them.
+The manufacturer must provide system overview documentation that identifies the functional and physical components of the system, how the components are structured, and the interfaces between them.

 3.1.1-B – System overview, functional diagram

-The System overview must include a high-level functional diagram of the voting system that includes all of its components.
-The diagram must portray how the various components relate and interact.
+System overview documentation must include high-level functional diagrams of the voting system that include all of its components.
+The diagrams must portray how the various components relate and interact.

+Discussion

+The diagrams could be engineering renderings or photographs.

 3.1.1-C – System description

-The system description must include written descriptions, drawings, and diagrams that present, as applicable:
+System overview documentation must include written descriptions and diagrams that present the following, as applicable:

-a description of the functional components (or subsystems) as defined by the manufacturer (for example, environment, election management and control, vote recording, vote conversion, reporting, and their logical relationships)
+a description of the functional components (or subsystems) as defined by the manufacturer (for example, environment, election management and control, vote recording, vote conversion, reporting, and their logical relationships);

-a description of the operational environment of the system that provides an overview of the hardware, firmware, software, and communications structure
+a description of the operational environment of the system that provides an overview of the hardware, firmware, software, and communications structure;

-a concept of operations that explains each system function and how the function is achieved in the design
+a concept of operations that explains each system function and how the function is achieved in the design;

-descriptions of the functional and physical interfaces between components
+descriptions of the functional and physical interfaces between components;

-identification of all COTS products (both hardware and software) included in the system or used as part of the system's operation, identifying the name, manufacturer, and version used for each such component
+identification of all COTS products (both hardware and software) included in the system or used as part of the system's operation, identifying the name, manufacturer, and version used for each such component;

-communications (dial-up, network) software
+communications (dial-up, network) software;

-interfaces among internal components and interfaces with external systems
+interfaces among internal components and interfaces with external systems;

-for components that interface with other components for which multiple products may be used, file specifications, data objects, or other means used for information exchange including the public standard used for such file specifications, data objects, or other means
+for components that interface with other components for which multiple products may be used, file specifications, data objects, or other means used for information exchange including the public standard used for such file specifications, data objects, or other means; and

-benchmark directory listings for all software, firmware, and associated documentation included in the manufacturer's release in the order in which each piece of software or firmware would normally be installed upon system setup and installation
+benchmark directory listings for all software, firmware, and associated documentation included in the manufacturer's release in the order in which each piece of software or firmware would normally be installed upon system setup and installation.

+Discussion

+The diagrams could be engineering renderings or photographs.

 3.1.1-D – Identify software and firmware by origin

-The System overview must include the identification of all software and firmware items, indicating items that were:
+System overview documentation must include full identification of all software and firmware items, indicating items that were:

-written in-house
+written in-house including subcontracted;

-written by a subcontractor

-procured as COTS
+procured as COTS, unmodified; and

-procured and modified, including descriptions of the modifications to the software or firmware and to the default configuration options
+procured as COTS and modified, including descriptions of the modifications to the software or firmware and to the default configuration options.

+Description

+Full identification would include authorship, version numbers, where procured, and other items to positively identify the COTs or in-house developed software

 3.1.1-E – Traceability of procured software

-The system description must include a declaration that procured software items were obtained directly from the manufacturer or a licensed dealer or distributor.
+System overview documentation must include a declaration that procured software items were obtained directly from the manufacturer or a licensed dealer or distributor.